leonyuhanov/colourObject/README.md

 The idea behind this came about because I wanted a simple way to dynamicly get a colour palete from 2 RGB colours.

-The whole spectrum can be derived using the 6 bas eprimary colours
+The whole spectrum can be derived using the 6 base eprimary colours
 ![Primary Colours](https://github.com/leonyuhanov/colourObject/blob/master/media/primarycols.png)

 By blending from each color to the next we can get the entire color spectrum(minus BLACK and WHITE but read on)